snipe/snipe-it/README.md

-## Snipe-IT - Asset Management For the Resst of Us
+## Snipe-IT - Asset Management For the Rest of Us

 This is a FOSS project for asset management in IT Operations.
 Knowing who has which laptop, when it was purchased in order to depreciate it correctly, etc.